qweazxsd/Polymer-Simulation/README.md

 (numerator of the fraction) will only be a small fraction of the value, and so we can deduce there is no need for more calculations. we decide what is that 'small fraction' by defining MeanErr.

--The program will also stop the run (for a single Polymers Length) if the number of maximum polymers (Max Tries) is reached.
+- The program will also stop the run (for a single Polymers Length) if the number of maximum polymers (Max Tries) is reached.

- - For each Polymer length, the program will produce a Histogram graph of all the radii calculated.
+ 5. For each Polymer length, the program will produce a Histogram graph of all the radii calculated.

--The program will read all the radii from the files (e.g. 'radii_2d_N300_l10.txt') and will produce an histogram using matplotlib package in python.
+- The program will read all the radii from the files (e.g. 'radii_2d_N300_l10.txt') and will produce an histogram using matplotlib package in python.
 As the program reads the Radii from the file, every time the program executes all the radii calculated are not lost and